bobbydwise1/pizza-order-website/README.md

 ## Specifications

-* Note, the website does not have user registration.
-* Have a form that asks the user for their full name, address, and phone number, with a "Submit" button.
-* Then display a form that shows the following options to the user:  A radio select for a pizza size, and a checkbox list for various pizza toppings.
+* Display a form that shows the following options to the user:  A radio select for a pizza size, and a checkbox list for various pizza toppings.
+There is also a "checkout" button.

 * The user's pizza is created using a pizza JavaScript object.
-We note that the pizza JavaScript object has at least the following properties: size, toppings, and price.
+We note that the pizza JavaScript object has at least the following properties: size & toppings.

   * Input = User selects a pizza size from a radio list.
-(Medium, Large, Family sizes.)
-  * Output = graphic of a pizza pie of the relative sizes.
-Note this graphic output should update immediately upon user selection.

-  * Input = User is able to select pizza toppings via a "checkbox".
+User is able to select pizza toppings via a "checkbox".
+User then hits the "checkout" button.
-  * Output = graphics of the topping is overlayed on the pizza pie graphic immediately.

-  * Input = If a topping is already selected, the user unchecks the box to unselect it.
-  * Output = graphics of the topping is removed from the pizza pie graphic immediately.

-  * Input = When ever the user changes pizza size or topping.
-  * Output = There is a price adjustment shown on the side bar

-* When the user is satisfied with their order, a unique pizza object is created.
-There is a "Checkout" button to proceed to payment and ordering.
-  * Input = User selects the "Checkout" button.
-  * Output = User is shown a new "Checkout" screen.
+  * Output = At the bottom of the screen, the user is shown a price of their pizza.
+Note this output must be done using an object prototype method.

-* On the Checkout Screen, the user has the ability to review the pizza they ordered and the price.
-There is then a confirm button and a cancel button.
-  * Input = User picks the confirm button.
-  * Output = User is shown "Your pizza is order has been confirmed".

-  * Input = User picks the cancel button.
-  * Output = User is asked "Are you sure?"
-With a YES or NO option.

-* (OPTIONAL) Allow the user to create more than 1 pizza, and properly sum the total price.

-* (OPTIONAL) Create a receipt graphic.

 ### License